anwaaralikhan/typescript/details.md

 * Developed by Microsoft.
-* TypeScript is a typed superset of JavaScript.
+* TypeScript is a strongly typed superset of JavaScript.
 * Compiles to plain JavaScript with support for old browsers.
 * Can run on any browser and OS.